County of Santa Barbara

 SHERIFF-CORONER OFFICE, GENERAL SERVICES DEPARTMENT

-HEARING - Consider recommendations regarding the conclusion of the Enterprise Pilot
+HEARING - Consider recommendations regarding the conclusion of the Enterprise Pilot Program,

-Program, as follows: (EST. TIME: 45 MIN.)
+as follows: (EST. TIME: 45 MIN.)

-a) Formally conclude the Sheriff’s Office 2021 Enterprise Fleet Management pilot program,
+a) Formally conclude the Sheriff’s Office 2021 Enterprise Fleet Management pilot program, based

-based on pilot program success in meeting or exceeding established performance measures;
+on pilot program success in meeting or exceeding established performance measures;

-b) Approve the term extension and total contract amount of the existing Master Lease
+b) Approve the term extension and total contract amount of the existing Master Lease Agreement

-Agreement for Enterprise Fleet Management for a total contract amount of $6,984,200.00, for
+for Enterprise Fleet Management for a total contract amount of $6,984,200.00, for a term of five

-a term of five years starting February 9, 2026 and ending February 9, 2031;
+years starting February 9, 2026 and ending February 9, 2031;

-c) Delegate to the Sheriff, or designee, the authority to sign individual vehicle lease
+c) Delegate to the Sheriff, or designee, the authority to sign individual vehicle lease agreements

-individual vehicle lease agreement by County Counsel, Auditor Controller, and Risk
+lease agreement by County Counsel, Auditor Controller, and Risk Management, 2) the Sheriff’s

-Management, 2) the Sheriff’s Office provides a report of all signed leases to General
+Office provides a report of all signed leases to General Services, and 3) this delegation is subject to

-Services, and 3) this delegation is subject to the Board’s authority to rescind this delegated
+the Board’s authority to rescind this delegated authority at any time; and

 d) Determine that the above actions are an organizational or administrative activity of the

-government that will not result in direct or indirect physical changes in the environment and
+government that will not result in direct or indirect physical changes in the environment and is

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY